WordPress SEO Tips

 Caching - There are various types of caching you can apply to a WordPress website however the approach you take will vary based on a couple of factors.

-If you use a hosting company like WPEngine with high-end WordPress dedicated hosting then you will find they have a plugin blacklist, this is a list of plugins that either aren't compatible, are known to be buggy or slow or caching plugins.
+If you use a hosting company like WPEngine with high-end WordPress dedicated hosting then you will find they have a plugin blacklist, this is a list of plugins that either isn't compatible, are known to be buggy or slow or caching plugins.

 Depending on the theme or set of plugins you are using you might find one of the caching plugins works better for your setup.
 Popular options include WP Rocket, W3 Total Cache, and WP Super Cache.